 Meetings to stocktaking: How outgoing CMs spent day

-Outgoing chief ministers in West Bengal, Tamil Nadu, and Kerala review election losses, while Assam's Sarma resigns to form a new BJP-led government.
+Tamil superstar Rajinikanth also called on Stalin at his residence in Chennai and expressed solidarity with the DMK chief in “difficult times”

-The outgoing chief ministers of West Bengal, Tamil Nadu and Kerala —Mamata Banerjee, MK Stalin and Pinarayi Vijayan — had a quiet day on Wednesday, meeting party leaders and reviewing their losses in the recently concluded assembly elections.
-In contrast, outgoing Assam CM Himanta Biswa Sarma, buoyed by his party’s success, met the governor and tendered his resignation, paving the way for the formation of the new government.
+New Delhi : The outgoing chief ministers of West Bengal, Tamil Nadu and Kerala — Mamata Banerjee, MK Stalin and Pinarayi Vijayan — had a quiet day on Wednesday, meeting party leaders and reviewing their losses in the recently concluded assembly elections.

 In West Bengal, Banerjee refused to resign as chief minister despite the Bharatiya Janata Party’s sweeping victory in the recent assembly polls.
-On Wednesday, she held a meeting with newly elected Trinamool Congress (TMC) legislators and senior leaders at her residence to discuss the party’s future strategy, organisational restructuring, and allocation of responsibilities after its worst electoral setback since coming to power in 2011, party functionaries said.
+On Wednesday, she held a meeting with newly elected Trinamool Congress (TMC) MLAs and senior leaders at her residence to discuss the next steps, party functionaries said.

 Banerjee claimed in the closed-door meeting that the BJP had “looted” the polls and indicated that the party would move the Supreme Court of India, the functionaries said.
 The term of the current West Bengal Assembly ends on Thursday.

 TMC spokesperson and newly elected Beliaghata MLA Kunal Ghosh defended her decision, calling it a “language of protest” in a democracy.
-“Mamata didi not tendering her resignation is a protest language.
-It is symbolic,” he told reporters after the meeting.
+“Mamata didi not tendering her resignation is a protest language...,” he said.

 Vijay’s TVK won 108 seats in 234-member assembly, while the DMK could manage only 59.
 The AIADMK won 47 seats.